Dr. John D. Stover DDS, MD, PhD

 Most comprehensive cosmetic surgical procedures in Hawaii

-Liposuction is available in Hawaii through Dr. John D. Stover's Cosmetic Centers of Hawaii.
+Numerous skin care treatments are available in Hawaii through Dr. John D. Stover's Cosmetic Centers of Hawaii.
 Dr. Stover is a board-certified cosmetic surgeon and a board-certified oral and maxillofacial surgeon with offices in Kona, Hilo and Waimea on the Big Island of Hawaii.
 He is a fellow of both the American Academy of Cosmetic Surgery and the American Association of Oral and Maxillofacial Surgeons.
-Dr. Stover continually updates his knowledge, skills and practice in the latest surgical and non-surgical procedures, which has made him one of Hawaii's top-performing cosmetic surgeons.
+Dr. Stover continually updates his knowledge, skills and practice in the latest surgical and non-surgical procedures, which has made him one of Hawaii's top-performing cosmetic surgeons

 Hilo 784 Kinoole Street, Hilo, HI 96720 808.969.1818 Fax: 808.969.1838